Was there a lack of consensus to move ahead with proportional representation?

 It’s hard to build a consensus when your own “preconceived notion” – for a winner-take-all ranked ballot – turns out to be the only thing that matters.

 In delivering their dissenting verdict for no change on December 1 on behalf of the Liberal members on the ERRE, Chair Francis Scarpaleggia bluntly stated they had found:

-“Nobody wants a ranked ballot.” (*Meaning, Alternative Vote).
+“Nobody wants a ranked ballot.” (*Meaning, the winner-take-all ranked ballot system, Alternative Vote).